abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 The author does not explicitly use the terms _one-stock system_ and _two-stock system_ to categorize systems.
 However, the book does discuss systems with varying numbers of stocks and their interactions.
 The one-stock and two-stock systems is a derived example based on the concepts presented in the book.

 One-stock and two-stock systems are not about the intrinsic nature of a system; instead, they relate to the focus of analysis.
-When working with models, it is often beneficial to reduce complexity, similar to measuring two variables at a time in regression analysis.
+When working with models, it is often beneficial to reduce complexity, similar to measuring two variables at a time in <a href="/simple-explanation-of-regression-analysis" target="_blank">regression analysis</a>.
 As more stocks are added to a system under simultaneous analysis, the model becomes increasingly complex.

 - **One-stock system**.
 In a one-stock system, there is a single stock influenced by one or more inflows and outflows.
 The bathtub analogy mentioned earlier is an example of a one-stock system, where the stock is the water in the bathtub, the inflow is water coming from the faucet, and the outflow is water draining away.
 This simple model helps convey the basic concept of stocks and flows and how they affect the stock's accumulation or depletion over time.